Implications of the Milky Way travel velocity for dynamical mass estimates of the Local Group: Methods and Data

-We construct a likelihood function for the observed heliocentric distance, proper motion components, and radial velocity of M31, along with the time since last pericenter, given the four parameters of the Timing Argument model $(\mlg, a, e, \eta)$.
+where $n$ indexes the elements of the data vector, $\sigma_{n}$ is the corresponding uncertainty for the $n$th data element, and $\tilde{y}_n(\vec{\theta})$ is the model-predicted value for a given data component.

 We then adopt prior probability distribution functions (pdfs) for the parameters and use these pdfs to compute the posterior pdf over the parameters given the data in order to generate samples from the posterior pdf using a Markov Chain Monte Carlo (MCMC) method.
+In order to recover the estimated mass distribution, we marginalize over all other model parameters.

 In detail, we first use the four Timing Argument parameters to compute the present-day separation between the MW and M31 halos and their relative radial and tangential velocities as defined in Equations~\ref{eq:r}--\ref{eq:vtan}.
 These velocity components represent the relative velocity M31 would have as observed from the center of an unperturbed MW halo.
-We then use the measured ``travel velocity'' of the MW disk, \vtrav, to find the relative velocity of M31 with respect to the center of the moving MW disk (i.e. a moving MW Galactocentric frame).
-We finally transform from this Galactocentric frame to a heliocentric reference frame moving with the solar system barycenter (i.e. ICRS coordinates).
-At this final stage, we must introduce an additional nuisance parameter $\alpha$ that represents the orientation of the MW--M31 orbital plane as it intersects the tangent plane located at the sky position of M31 as viewed from the MW disk center --- this parameter is needed to convert from the two-dimensional velocity components given by Equations~\ref{eq:vrad}--\ref{eq:vtan} to the three-dimensional velocity components represented by the two proper motion components and the radial velocity of M31.
+We then use the measured ``travel velocity'' of the MW disk, \vtrav, to find the relative velocity of M31 with respect to the center of the moving MW disk (i.e., a moving MW Galactocentric frame).
+We finally transform from this Galactocentric frame to a heliocentric reference frame moving with the solar system barycenter (i.e., ICRS coordinates).
+At this final stage, we must introduce an additional nuisance parameter $\alpha$ that represents the orientation of the MW--M31 orbital plane as it intersects the tangent plane located at the sky position of M31 as viewed from the MW disk center.
+This parameter is needed to convert from the two-dimensional velocity components given by Equations~\ref{eq:vrad}--\ref{eq:vtan} to the three-dimensional velocity components represented by the two proper-motion components and the radial velocity of M31.
 However, we stress that this position angle has no impact on the fundamental dynamical parameters and is only used for coordinate transformations.